SectorNines/SectorNines/README.md

 - 👋 Hi, I’m @SectorNine's
-- 👀 I’m interested in RPG games
+- 👀 I’m interested in RPG games, javascript
 - 🌱 I’m currently learning make a game in unity
 - 💞️ I’m looking to collaborate on unity
 - 📫 How to reach me?
-Subscrobe Fauzan Hartanto channel
+Subscribe Fauzan Hartanto channel

 <!---
 SectorNines/SectorNines is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.